avikgenxt/java8/README.md

  Lazy depends on purity of function, a function that returns the same result every time when we use the same input - idempotency.
 So no side effects.
  Pure functions do not change anything, and pure functions do not depend on anything that may possiblily change

+ use unmodififiable list set and map to ensure no mutation after function evolution is complete